lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The sender starts sending fragments, the sender will indicate in the fragmentation header: the current window (W bit) and the FCN fragment number.
 A delay between each fragment can be added to respect regulation rules or constraints imposed by the applications.
 Each time a fragment is sent the FCN is decreased by one and the bitmap is set locally.

-The sender waits for and ACK:
+The sender waits for and ACK when:

 * The FCN reaches value 0 and there are more fragments to be sent.
 In that case, an All-0 fragment is sent and the retransmission timer is set.

 * The last fragment is sent.
 In that case, an All-1 fragment with the MIC is sent.
 The sender sets a retransmission timer to wait for the ACK.

-During these period, the sender starts listening to the radio and starts an inactivity timer, which is dimensioned based on the receive window available for the LPWAN technology in use.
+During these period, the sender starts listening to the radio and starts an Inactivity timer, which is dimensioned based on the received window available for the LPWAN technology in use.

-In ACK Always, if the inactivity timer expires, an empty All-0 (or All-1 if the last fragment has been sent) fragment is sent to ask the receiver to resend its Bitmap.
+In ACK-Always, if the inactivity timer expires, an empty All-0 (or All-1 if the last fragment has been sent) fragment is sent to ask the receiver to resend its Bitmap.
 The window number is not changed.

 When the sender receives an ACK, it checks the window value.
 The ACK fragments carrying an unexpected W bit are discarded.

 If the window number of the received ACK is correct, the sender compares the local bitmap with the received bitmap.
-If they are equal all the fragments sent during the window have been well received.
+If the local bitmap is equal to the received bitmap all the fragments sent during the window have been well received.
 If at least one fragment need to be sent, the sender clear the bitmap, stop the retransmission timer and move its sending window to the next value.
 If no more fragments have to be sent, then the fragmented packet transmission is terminated.